b04104028/FCL_ARUnity_wholeproject/README.md

 ## Image
  ../Asset/Scenes/ImageTracking/Images
 `ReferenceImageLibrary.asset` manages the images that can be detected in physical world.
 Use this to modify or add new images.
-After modifying images, add the cooresponding prefabs that will be instantiated when the new image is detected under: (A module's scene, eg., EnergyDemandScene.unity)>>
+After modifying images, add the cooresponding prefabs that will be instantiated when the new image is detected under: (A module's scene, eg., EnergyDemandScene.unity) > Hierarchy > gameobject `ARF XR Origin Set Up` > gameobject `XR Origin` > Inspector > component `PrefabImagePairManager(Script)` > `PrefabList`

+### Instantiate module prefabs
+The matched prefabs are instantiated in virtual world when the coorseponding image is detected in physical world.
+The location and rotation is set by function`AssignPrefab` in the script`PrefabImagePairManager.cs`.
-More detail explanation of the code can be found on [AR Foundation Image Tracking package documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/features/image-tracking.html)
+Detail explanation can be found in [AR Foundation Image Tracking package documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/features/image-tracking.html)

 ## Data Visualization Modules
 Prefabs location: ../Asset/Scenes/ImageTracking/Prefabs